How we set cost recovery fees and levies

 We consider and update the way we charge cost recovery fees and charges as required.
 This allows us to make sure we are charging in an efficient and accurate way.

 Any revision of our cost recovery arrangements is completed in line with the:

 As part of our process of setting fees and charges, we:

 - review the actual costs of efficient regulatory activities

 - create a model for best recovering these costs

 - consult with the public and with industry about the proposed cost recovery model.

-- Further information about how the department models and implements fees and charges is outlined in the relevant cost recovery implementation statement (CRIS).
+You can read about how we model and implement fees and charges in the relevant cost recovery implementation statement (CRIS).

 The CRIS documents are also an important part of our engagement with industry.
 We make draft versions available for public comment and feedback before we set the final fees and levies.